jswalden/streaming-json/README.md

 As long as type signatures are respected, the stringification performed by `stringify` is the same as `JSON.stringify(value, replacer, space)` performs.
-However, one special case must be noted: if `JSON.stringify` would return the literal value `undefined` and not a string value, the iterator returned by `stringify` will produce no fragments:
+However, one special case must be noted: if `JSON.stringify` would return the literal value `undefined` and not a string value[^stringify-not-string], the iterator returned by `stringify` will produce no fragments:

 ```js
 import { stringify } from "@jswalden/streaming-json";